 The flesh itself is non-browning, which means that the apple rings dry to a snow-white color even without a modern dehydrator.
 Old New England homesteads often have one planted somewhere, and here in Vermont, they’re often available at autumn farmer’s markets.

 Historically apples would have been dried in the sun or by the woodstove, but the process is a lot more efficient with a modern food dehydrator.
-My friend Angie has instructions for dehydrating apples, and though I’ve never personally measured the yield, she notes that it takes about 2 1/2 pounds of apples to fill a quart mason jar with dried apple rings.
+It’s easy to do following these instructions for dehydrating apples.
+It takes about 2 1/2 pounds of apples to fill a quart mason jar with dried apple rings, but they pack much better if you vacuum seal them.

 Solar oven apple chips are also a great option and speed up natural sun drying in cooler climates.